cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/connection/like/like-content.md

 ### Verify the proof

-After liking or disliking a post successfully, you can use `arweaveTxHash` to verify the proof, go to https://arweave.net/ + `arweaveTxHash`.
+After liking or disliking content successfully, you can use `arweaveTxHash` to verify the proof, go to https://arweave.net/ + `arweaveTxHash`.